FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/setup-basic-load-balancer.md

 >
 > Check the FTP does not work through the firewall section in the SecureTransport 5.5 Administrator's guide if you want to configure FTP listeners.

-Now, your load balancer is ready to fetch requests and distribute them across your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge instances.
+Now, your load balancer is ready to fetch requests and distribute them across your {{< SecureTransport/componentshortname  >}} Edge instances.

 If you would like to use a friendly DNS name to access your load balancer, instead of the default DNS name automatically assigned to your load balancer, you can create a custom domain name.